nealrs/cpeb/README.md

 ## To do

-1. Create web interface / scheduler that accepts uk, eid, o, and u parameters.
+1. Create web interface / scheduler that accepts uk, eid, o, and u parameters
 2. Improve template copy & styling
-3. Migrate from Sendgrid to Customer.io if possible.
+3. Migrate from Sendgrid to Customer.io if possible
 4. Add logging
 5. Profit???